Free Newsletter

 • Confusion or disorientation.
 The dog may walk into a room and then seem to wonder why she is there.
 She may get lost in her own back yard or get trapped behind furniture, unsure how to get out.
 She may stand at the hinge side of the door, forgetting how it normally opens.

 • Change in sleeping patterns.
 The pacing and agitation may occur most often at night, or at dawn and dusk.
-But then she might snooze the day away.
+Then she might snooze the day away.

 • Failure to recognize family members.
-Your dog fails to acknowledge your partner or treats you like a stranger.
+Your dog might begin failing to acknowledge your partner or treating you like a stranger.

 • Inability to perform her usual tricks or even follow commands like SIT or DOWN.

 Sound familiar?
-In one study, slightly over 60 percent of dogs aged 11 to 16 years showed at least one of these signs, as reported by their owners.1
+In one study, slightly over 60% of dogs aged 11 to 16 years showed at least one of these signs, as reported by their owners.

 Symptom Checklist

-Many health problems can look like CDS.
+Many health problems in dogs can have similar signs as CDS.
 An elderly dog who seems disoriented may actually have vision or hearing loss.
 A dog who no longer greets you at the door or becomes agitated in the middle of the night may be suffering from arthritis pain.
-Any number of age-related medical conditions will affect a dog’s mood, energy level, and appetite.
+An older dog having urinary accidents in the house may have developed urinary incontinence.
+Any number of age-related medical conditions can affect a dog's mood, energy level, and appetite.
 Older dogs typically struggle with multiple health problems.
 Your veterinarian is best qualified to sort out all these issues.

 • Neurologic examination